Lessons

 Cost

-• Weekly & Bi-weekly lessons to be paid in full at beginning of the month [amount depends on how many lessons in the month]
+• Lessons to be paid in full at beginning of the month

 • Payment types accepted: Cash / Paypal / Venmo / Check / Credit Card